conan-io/docs/reference/commands.rst

 	$ conan upload [--package PACKAGE] [--remote REMOTE] [--all] [--force]

-Uploads packages from your local storage to a remote one.
-If you use ``--force`` variable, it wiil not check the package date, it will be overridden remote with local
+Uploads packages from your local to remote storage.
+If you use the ``--force`` variable, it wiil not check the package date.
+It will overridde the remote with the local package.

 **Examples**: